Stop paying National Insurance

 What happens at State Pension age

-If you’re self employed, you still need to send a Self Assessment tax return for the year you reach State Pension age.
+If you’re self employed, you still need to send a Self Assessment tax return for each year you work - even after you reach State Pension age.

 You can claim back National Insurance if you’ve overpaid.